-I not only churn a ton of cards but I also use a ton of cards.
+I not only get many card but I also use a ton of cards.
 I rotate what I keep in my wallet.
-I always have my Delta AMEX Reserve card, also my Sapphire and Freedom card and then one I am fulfilling some kind of spend from my latest churn.
+I always have my Delta AMEX Reserve card, also my Chase Sapphire Preferred® and Freedom card and then one I am fulfilling some kind of spend from my latest round.
 Some cards, like my INK BOLD, I use mostly for specific things that are set for autopay.
 So let me show some ideas for you.

 “wireless/telecommunications services (excluding equipment such as phones and fax machines), cable and satellite television and radio services, office supply stores and wholesale distributors of office supplies.”

-- Chase Sapphire.
+- Chase Sapphire Preferred® Card.
 It is my card when in Sweden as there is no international transaction fee.
 I also use this when dining out as it pays 2x points in restaurants!